 Please make sure that the samples conform to the sample or library requirements: see this page.

 - Submit your samples in 1.5 ml microcentrifuge tubes.
-The tubes have to be clearly labeled on the lid).
+The tubes have to be clearly labeled on the lid.
 We suggest using low-retention tubes (e.g. Eppendorf LoBind).
 Please protect these tubes in a sturdy box or in disposable 50 ml centrifuge tubes from damage from cold-packs.
 If using wet ice, double-pack your samples in two containers or sealed bags.
 Make sure that the lids can not loosen by adding padding on top of them.
 Do not seal the tubes with Parafilm.

-- DNA samples for large scale projects should be submitted in the strip-tubes described above, but can also be submitted in sealed 96-well semi- or fully-skirted PCR plates (best Eppendorf twin.tec PCR plate 96 LoBind).
+- DNA samples for large scale projects should be submitted in the strip-tubes described above, but can also be submitted in well-sealed 96-well semi- or fully-skirted PCR plates (best Eppendorf twin.tec PCR plate 96 LoBind).
 Sample placement in plates: Samples have to be placed in the column orientation ( A1, B1, C1, D1, …. , A2, B2, C2, D2, ….) in contiguous wells.
 Do not skip wells, rows, or columns.
 To ensure that your samples arrive without leakage and cross-contamination, use one of the following types of seals: Cap the wells with matching 8-strip caps.
 These are usually ordered separately from the plates.
 Be sure that the caps seal tightly!
-Foil seals: Heat Seal (this is the preferred method.
-Please use a removable heat seal that allows the plate to be resealed such as “Thermo Scientific Easy Peel Heat Sealing Foil”) or adhesive aluminum foil seals like “AlumaSeal”.
-Protect the plates in a sturdy box.
-Sample shipments of plates should be carried out on a surplus of frozen “blue ice” blocks or on dry ice, to insure that the samples remain frozen at all times.
+Foil seals: Heat Seal (this is the preferred seal method.
+Please use a removable heat seal that allows the plate to be resealed such as “Thermo Scientific Easy Peel Heat Sealing Foil”) or adhesive aluminum foil seals like “AlumaSeal CS Film”.
+Protect the plates in a sturdy box with plenty of cushioning.
+Sample shipments of plates should be carried out on a surplus of frozen “blue ice” blocks or on dry ice, to insure that the samples remain frozen at all times through the shipment.

 - For genomic DNA and other dsDNA shipments in tubes, cold packs (e.g. “blue ice”) are usually sufficient.

 For international shipments: UC Davis EIN-number # 94-6036494